4ian/GDevelop/newIDE/docs/Properties-schema-and-PropertiesEditor-explanations.md

 * **Behaviors** can also have properties (check example of existing behaviors in `JsExtension.js` or in C++ behaviors)
 * **Instances** of objects can also have custom properties.

-> Declaring properties is not enough, for behaviors, objects and instances you also need to implement `updateProperty` in JS (or `UpdateProperty` in C++), that will be called to update a property when the user change it in the editor.
+> Declaring properties is not enough, for behaviors, objects and instances you also need to implement `updateProperty` in JS (or `UpdateProperty` in C++), that will be called to update a property when the user changes it in the editor.
 Use this method to add any validation if needed.

-## What are the "type" of properties supported?
+## What "types" of properties are supported?

 The `PropertyDescriptor` has a `setType` (or `SetType` in C++) method.
 You can call it with: